4 Random Variables

 Code

-# Quantile Function (VGAM::qdagum)
+# Theoretical Quantile Function (from VGAM::qdagum)

-qdagum <- function(p, scale=1, shape1.a, shape2.p) {
+qdagum <- function(p, scale.b=1, shape1.a, shape2.c) {

 # Quantile function (theoretically derived from the CDF)

-ans <- scale * (expm1(-log(p) / shape2.p))^(-1 / shape1.a)
+ans <- scale.b * (expm1(-log(p) / shape2.c))^(-1 / shape1.a)

 # Special known cases